 by Kate Nasser |

-If you are suddenly thrust into this role, it is essential to replace the image of managing remote employees with one of engaging virtual (GDT) teams.
-Your communication creates that image and impacts the outcome — good or bad.
+More than ever before you are leading virtually with people dispersed throughout the country or globe.
+Make sure you replace the image of managing remote employees with one of engaging virtual teams.
+How you communicate creates the image and impacts the outcome — good or bad.

-- The remote image burdens; the engaged image inspires.
+The remote image demotivates; the virtual engaged image inspires.

-- The remote image increases detachment; the engaged image increases commitment.
+The remote image detaches; the virtual engaged image connects.

-- The remote image controls; the engaged image empowers.
+The remote image controls; the virtual engaged image empowers.

-- The remote image breeds division; the engaged image triggers collaboration.
+The remote image prioritizes who’s important; the virtual engaged image includes and collaborates.

-9 Communication Essentials for Leading and Engaging Virtually
+9 Communication Essentials for Engaging and Leading Virtually

 Do you want your employees to feel like a radio controlled car that you operate remotely?